lancy/CYHelper/README.md

 * Perform block after delay
 * Create UIColor With RGBHex
-* Easy to access x, y, width, height of UIView.
+* Easy to access x, y, width, height and size of UIView.

 ## Requirements
 * iOS 5.0 or later